Okta features travel through a regular lifecycle:

 Note: Okta reserves the right to add new parameters, properties, or resources to the API without advance notice.
 These updates are non-breaking because they are additive.
 Follow the compatibility rules to ensure your application doesn’t break when additive changes are made.
 Breaking changes such as removing or renaming an attribute are released as a new version of the API, and Okta provides a migration path for new API versions.

-Changes, regardless of lifecycle stage, are always reported in the Platform Release Notes.
+Changes, regardless of lifecycle stage, are always reported in the Okta API Release Notes Release Notes.

 |Description||Beta (High touch)||Beta (Low touch)||EA||GA||Deprecated|